Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_2/Backoffice/US_6.2.2/README.md

 **US 6.2.1** - The patient must be registered on the system.
 **US 6.2.5** - The patient must be logged on the system.

+## 3. Analysis

+The patient can only change the data if he is logged into the system (the system has provided a login token).

+Editable fields are:
+- Name
+- Email
+- Phone Number

+In case of editing sensitive data, an email confirmation is sent to the patient.
+Then, the patient must click on confirm, and the changes of sensitive data are done.

+### 3.1.
+Client-relevant questions

+N/A

+### 3.2.
+Domain model references

+N/A